wajdifadool/property-pulse-nextjs/README.md

   - Authentication with NextAuth: Provideres (google)
 - Properties
   - Adding property to MongoDB
-  - Custom Error Page
+  - Custom Error page
-  - image upload to Cloudinary
+  - Image upload to Cloudinary
+- Profile
+  - Edit property
+  - Delete property
+  - View User properties

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.